usnistgov/ndn-dpdk/iface/socketface/README.md

 This package implements a face using socket as transport.

 **SocketFace** type represents a socket face.
-FaceId is randomly assigned from the range 0xE000-0xEFFF.
-Locator has the following fields:
+Its Locator has the following fields:

 * *Scheme* is one of "udp", "unixgram", "tcp", "unix".
 * *Remote* is an address string acceptable to Go [net.Dial](https://golang.org/pkg/net/#Dial) function.